-Tall coconut genotypes although mainly used for culinary and coconut oil extraction, also compete with dwarfs to be sold for tender nut purpose.
-Suitability of a coconut genotype for tender nut purpose depends on quality traits such as TSS, pH, sugars and mineral content.
-The pleasant and sweet taste of nut water is mainly attributed to the sugar and mineral components present in it (Chikkasubbanna et al., 1990).
-Rethinam et al., (2001) observed that the quality of total sugar varies from variety to variety and depends upon the cultivar/variety, stage of maturity, duration after harvest and storage condition.
-In the present study also, genotypes evaluated showed considerable variations for the various tender nut quality parameters analyzed.
-Except SNRT and FMST, the volume of tender nut water recorded in other genotypes was lesser ranging from 361ml (STVT) to 389ml (BSIT).
-SNRT recorded an increased volume of tender nut water (723.0 ml), high TSS (5.60Brix), total sugars (5.7%) and, reducing sugars (4.9%), particularly due to its bigger size of nuts.
+Figure 5 .
+Mean performance of the coconut accessions for tender nut water quality parameters

+(STVT) to 389 mL (BSIT).
+SNRT recorded an increased volume of tender nut water (723.0 mL), high TSS (5.60 Brix), total sugars (5.7%) and, reducing sugars (4.9%), particularly due to its bigger size of nuts.
 The proportion of sodium and potassium content in tender nut water is important from a human health perspective due to its effect on kidney and urinary tract functions.
-Generally less to optimal levels of sodium and higher level of potassium content are preferred for varieties suitable as tender nuts (Geethanjali et al., 2021; Apshara et al., 2007).
-Lesser sodium levels play a regulatory role in reducing coronary diseases and avoids dehydration.
-In this study, SNRT recorded a low level of sodium

-(20.3 ppm) compared to other genotypes and had a potassium content of 2146.0 ppm, making it suitable for tender nut purpose also.
+Generally, less than optimal levels of sodium and a higher level of potassium content are preferred for varieties suitable as tender nuts (Geethanjali et al., 2021; Apshara et al., 2007).
+Lesser sodium levels play a regulatory role in reducing coronary diseases and dehydration.
+In this study, SNRT recorded a low level of sodium (20.3 ppm) compared to other genotypes and had a potassium content of 2146.0 ppm, making it suitable for tender nut purpose also.